dkatz23238/pybotlib/README.md

-# pybotlib: A Python RPA Library🤖
+# pybotlib: A Python RPA Library🤖 (Ubuntu Branch)

 ![pybotlib-image](https://github.com/dkatz23238/pybotlib/raw/master/img/pybotlib.png)

 # What is pybotlib?
 pybotlib is a high level library for creating business oriented Robotic Process Automations using Python 2.7.15.

-It is recomended to run on a Windows client but will also function on Mac OS.
+This specific branch has been optimized and tested to run on an Ubuntu desktop client.

 Aimed at outperforming and outcosting closed sourced solutions such as Automation Anywhere or Blueprism, pybotlib consists of a central wrapper around the selenium webdriver exposing highly customized methods and functions through an efficient and easy to use API.